Bisolaoluwanisola/power-consumption-analysis/README.md

 - Created a new columns to create power consumption by day of the week with this dax funchion Day of the week = FORMAT(powerconsumption[Datetime],"ddd")
 # TYPES OF ANALYSIS USED FOR THIS PROJECT
-power consumption analysis- to analyze power consumption variance across the whole year power consumption analysis-to analyze the impact of powwer consumption acrosss all zones atmosphere condition analysis- to identify trends overtime across all the quaters of the year
+power consumption analysis:To analyze power consumption variance across the whole year

+power consumption analysis:To analyze the impact of powwer consumption acrosss all zones

+atmosphere condition analysis: To identify trends overtime across all the quaters of the year

 # KEY PERFORMANCE INDICATORS
 # Primary KPIS